 1. Identify The Skills You Want To Develop

 One of the first things that you need to do is identify the skills that you want to develop.
 The number of skills out there is literally infinite.
-This is because we humans are engaged in countless endeavors, with each requiring its own set of skills and abilities.
+This is because we humans are engaged in countless endeavours, with each requiring its own set of skills and abilities.
 This presents both an opportunity as well as a challenge.
 You might get confused as to which one you should pick but you also have many choices, which is a good thing.

 In order to make the right choice, ask yourself what you are most comfortable with.
 Then try and see which of the skills are more valuable and will contribute towards enhancing your life experience.
 This will help you filter out the many options and arrive at something that is just perfect for you.
 Once you have nailed down the skill, you can start developing it.